sofiabelen/sofiabelen.github.io/content/literature/god-emperor-of-dune-as-platos-philosopher-king/index.md

 >
 > --- Leto II Atreides

-What mesmerized me the most was the realization that Leto intended for his reign to be a lesson for the people of the future.
-A lesson of what not to do, or what not to allow.
+What mesmerized me the most was the realization that Leto intended for his reign to be a lesson for those to come.
+A lesson in what not to do, or what not to permit.
 I see this as part of Herbert's legacy, his message to the world.
-I can't help but wonder if, by painting for us a picture of a supposedly 'just city' and revealing its inherent injustices, Plato was also in fact warning us against the pursuit of such an ideal.
+I can't help but wonder whether, in painting for us a picture of a supposedly 'just city' and revealing its inherent injustices, Plato was also in fact warning us against the pursuit of such an ideal.

 <!--
 Herbert also taught us not to live in the past nor in the future.